-Adam Carolla, host of iTune’s 33rd most popular audio podcast, The Adam Carolla Show, spent some time on a recent podcast episode explaining why he fired former “news girl” Alison Rosen.
-The episode was posted on January 12, 2015 and is entitled ACS: Anthony Cumia.
+Adam Carolla, the host of iTunes 33rd most popular audio podcast, The Adam Carolla Show, spent some time on a recent podcast episode explaining why he fired former “news girl” Alison Rosen.
+The episode was posted on January 12, 2015, and it is entitled ACS: Anthony Cumia.

 Here are the reasons Adam Carolla gave for firing Alison Rosen: